equinor/radix-operator/docs/radixconfig.md

 ### environments

 This is an array of environments for your application.

 #### name

 The name of your environment

+#### build

+You have to specify the branch name to build and deploy in each environment by adding `from: <BRANCH_NAME>`.
+If you do not specify one in an environment, nothing will be built and deployed to this particular environment.

+In the example above, a `git push` to `master` branch will build and deploy code from the `master` branch to `dev` environment.
+Nothing will be built and deployed to the `prod` environment.

 ### components